monarchwadia/fast-test-harness/README.md

 ### I'm on a corporate laptop.
 Can I use this without local admin access?

-No. Playwright requires lower level things to be installed.
-But you can open up a ticket to request these things to be installed.
+Yes, but you will have an extra step.
+Playwright requires lower level things to be installed.
+You can open up a ticket to request these things to be installed.

 ### Why is this on Github?